theodore-s-beers/feruca/README.md

 and "shifted" strategies for handling variable-weight characters.)
 Adding further support for tailoring is a near-term priority.

-Third, the library has at present only one public function: `collate`, which accepts two string references (plus a `CollationOptions` struct), and returns an `Ordering`.
+Third, the library has effectively⁰ just one public function: `collate`, which accepts two string references or byte slices (plus a `CollationOptions` struct), and returns an `Ordering`.
 That is, you can pass `collate` to the standard library function `sort_by` (see "Example usage").

 For many people and use cases, UCA sorting will not work properly without being able to specify a certain locale.
 That being said, the CLDR root collation order is already quite useful.
 When calling the `collate` function, you can pass default options (see below), which specify the use of the CLDR table with the "shifted" strategy.
 I think this is a good starting point.

+⁰ There is also a variant form, `collate_no_tiebreak`, which will return `Ordering::Equal` for any two strings that produce the same UCA sort key.
+(The normal version will fall back on byte-value comparison in such cases.)

 ## Example usage